Frequently Asked Questions

 Does the release of Studio 2014 have any impact of any other versions of SDL Trados Studio?

-SDL Trados 2007 Suite, SDL Trados Studio 2009 and SDL Trados Studio 2011 will no longer be available for sale after the official launch of Studio 2014.
+SDL Trados 2007 Suite, SDL Trados Studio 2009 and SDL Trados Studio 2011 are no longer available.
 Existing customers of SDL Trados 2007 Suite or SDL Trados Studio 2009 and SDL Trados Studio 2011 will be able to continue to use SDL Trados 2007 Suite which they already own.
 When purchasing a full license of SDL Trados Studio 2014 or an upgrade to SDL Trados Studio 2014, SDL Trados 2007 suite will not be included in the Studio 2014 package.

 Why should I upgrade?